 - Mayor Lois J. Frankel – West Palm Beach, Florida

 With generous support from the Rockefeller Foundation, Cities of Service was able to start by offering technical assistance and other support to mayors of coalition cities, including funding full-time chief service officers in select cities to develop and implement comprehensive service programs.
 Today, Cities of Service is an independent, nonpartisan organization.
-Our coalition has grown from the original 17 cities to over 235 cities in the U.S. and U.K., representing nearly 55 million people in 45 states, and more than 10 million people in the U.K.
+Our coalition has grown from the original 17 cities to over 250 cities in the Americas and Europe, representing more than 70 million people.